 The San Diego Ramen Festival started as a Ramen Eating Contest at the Asian Cultural Festival of San Diego.
 Our committee loves ramen so much, that we wanted to incorporate some ramen fun in the festival – and it was such a hit that we had to create a festival just for ramen!

-About Azuna-Kai (San Diego Japanese Community Center) – Presenting Organization and Co-Creator of the Ramen Festival
+About Azuna-Kai (San Diego Japanese Community Center) – Co-Presenting Organization of the Ramen Festival

 To preserve, share, and promote the Japanese and Japanese American culture through providing social, educational, and cultural programs to the San Diego community.

 Originally starting as an after school language program for children in 2010 as San Diego Town Japanese School, Azuna-Kai extended its programs and outreach to adults and older adults in December 2012.
 A 501(c)(3) non profit organization, you can learn more about them here www.azunakai.org

 About Silk Road Productions – Producer and Creator of Ramen Festival

 Silk Road Productions is a premier, Southern California-based event management and production team that has been recognized by the United States Congress, the State of California, the County of San Diego, and the City of San Diego for their events and for their service to enhancing and educating the communities in San Diego.
 A full service event production firm, Silk Road Productions works with private entities, corporations, and nonprofits to make their events flow seamlessly, while ensuring event and organizational goals are achieved.